 I finished Never Split the Difference by Chris Voss–excellent!

 If you listen to the book (I did), you’ll either want to listen to it again or read it so that you can capture notes and key points.
 Voss teaches us about mirroring, tactical empathy, getting the other person to say ‘no,’ using the F-bomb (not the word that comes to mind), and other skills leading to a successful resolution through true stories.
 Great book.

 Remember, take notes.
 These are skills that will be with you for a lifetime.

 2. What I’m Learning

 I’ve read several books about Henry Ford and his own autobiography.
 I would not have enjoyed working for the man.
-However, I learned that that Lean was not innovated 20 to 30 years ago or had its origins in Japanese manufacturing.
+However, I learned that Lean was not innovated 20 to 30 years ago or originated in Japanese manufacturing.
 The first Ford plants were lean machines pumping out hundreds of automobiles a day.
-They didn’t talk Lean, they lived Lean.
+They didn’t talk Lean; they lived Lean.

 Similarly, after reading the introduction and preface of Freedom’s Forge, I’m now wondering how the U.S. was able to prepare for World War II.
 For instance, Patton had to buy nuts and bolts from a Sears catalog for a tank division he was training.
 The remaining pages will tell its readers how an unprepared nation met the challenge.

 I follow Taylor Pearson’s writing on his blog.
 This week, I read 8 Ways to Read 60 Books a Year.
 He nailed it.